Ogden Valley Recreation

 Ski Utah provides daily snow reports for your favorite resorts, including the Powder Alert.
 Visit their website, follow @SkiUtah on social media or download the Ski Utah app so you know where to find The Greatest Snow on Earth.

 Overnight parking is not allowed in Snowbasin’s lots.
-A no street parking zone surrounds the Wildcat lot; visitors should refer to the Snowbasin parking map and follow posted signs.
+There is a no street parking zone surrounding Wildcat lot; refer to the parking map and follow posted signs.

 Snowbasin’s Mountain Report includes current parking availability.